morganericsson/msengcs/kursplaner/en/4DV013_ProjectInVisualizationAndDataAnalysis.md

 After completing the course the student shall be able to:

 *1. Knowledge and understanding*
-	1. Explain and motivate information visualization and visual analytics in a man-machine perspective as well as how these can facilitate data analysis, *2.
+	1. Explain and motivate information visualization and visual analytics in a man-machine perspective as well as how these facilitate data analysis, *2.
 Skills and abilities*
 	1. Independently organize and carry out an agile project,
 	2. independently learn to use tools, methods, and software libraries used within information visualization and visual analytics,
-	3. elicit requirements from a customer and based on these decide which visualizations, data analyses, and interaction methods that are most suitable,
+	3. elicit requirements from an analyst and based on these decide which visualizations, data analyses, and interaction methods that are most suitable,
 	4. implement a visual analytics system using reasonable technical solutions and deploy this, and
-	5. based on customer requirements define and perform evaluations of a visual analytics system using, e.g., focus groups.
+	5. based on analyst requirements define and perform evaluations of a visual analytics system.
 *3. Judgement and approach*
 	1. Reflect on which types of questions and analysis processes are best supported by different combinations of visualization techniques,
 	2. Reflect on how the choice of visualizations is affected by the groups of people that will use the system with respect to, e.g., metaphors and common understanding, and